Grace N' Grit Red™ Rose

 A hardy shrub rose, featuring beautiful, fully double red flowers from early summer into fall; bushy, upright habit, and resistant to disease; thrives in heat and humidity; ideal as a low flowering hedge; all roses need full sun and well-drained soil

 Grace N' Grit Red™ Rose features showy red flowers at the ends of the branches from early summer to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage which emerges coppery-bronze in spring.
+It has dark green deciduous foliage which emerges coppery-bronze in spring.
 The glossy oval compound leaves turn an outstanding red in the fall.
-The fruit is not ornamentally significant.
 The spiny brick red bark adds an interesting dimension to the landscape.

 Grace N' Grit Red™ Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.